lebedeva-svetlana/NameGenerator/README.md

 # NameGenerator

-Fictional name generator.
+Fictional name generator library.
 There is only russian version.

 ## Usage